Solen-1/Todo-App/README.md

 For the front-end mainly i used react and some tool
 - Firebase for Authentication
 - React-spinners for loading state
-- @radix-ui from checkbox unstyled-component
+- Checkbox and Select from @radix-UI  unstyled-component
 - Styled-Component to create and style custom components(generates arbitrary class names)

 ## Back-end